nchlswhttkr/mellophone/README.md

 pipenv run db-start
 ```

-If you receive and error about the port already being in use, this is likely because the default Postgres server is running - try stopping it with `pg_ctl -D /Library/PostgreSQL/10/data stop`.
+If you receive an error about the port already being in use, this is likely because the default Postgres server is running - try stopping it with `pg_ctl -D /Library/PostgreSQL/10/data stop`.

 Now that the database is up and running, we can set up Django and run migrations against the database.
 After this has completed we can run the backend server.

+If you want to interact with the backend through the frontend, make sure you have [created a production build of the frontend](#frontend).

 ```
 pipenv run db-migrate
 pipenv run server
 ```

-If you want to interact with the backend through the frontend, make sure you [created a production build of the frontend](#frontend).

 After you have finished making changes, you can stop the database server.